DataDog/documentation/content/en/bits_ai/_index.md

 - **Stay informed:** Get an up-to-date summary of the incident when you join an incident Slack channel.
 - **Engage responders:** Page on-call teams with PagerDuty with Slack queries like "`@DataDog` Page the team that owns example-service."
 - **Update incidents:** Update the severity level and status of an incident.
-- **Find related incidents**: Quickly search through your entire incident history and find similar incidents to the one you're currently in.
+- **Find related incidents**: Search through your entire incident history and find similar incidents to the one you're currently in.
 - **Generate a postmortem:** Get a head start with a first draft, which you can then review and revise.

 See [Managing Incidents][4] for details.